1969 Dime Value Checker: Errors List, “D”, “S” & No Mint Mark Worth

 S DCAM2,934,6311,247,21842.5%

-The 1969 dime saw substantial production across three mints, with a combined total exceeding 700 million coins.
+The 1969 dime saw massive production across three mints, with a combined total exceeding 700 million coins.
 The Denver facility led production with 563,323,870 pieces, while Philadelphia contributed 145,790,000 coins without a mint mark.
-The San Francisco Mint focused on producing 2,934,631 proof coins for collectors.
+The San Francisco Mint focused exclusively on proof coins, producing 2,934,631 examples for collectors — slightly fewer than in the previous year.

-Survival data for circulation strikes from Philadelphia and Denver remains unknown, which is common for coins that were heavily used in everyday commerce.
-Most of these dimes were spent, lost, or worn down over decades of handling.
+Survival data for circulation strikes from Philadelphia and Denver remains unknown, which is common for coins that spent decades in everyday commerce.
+Most were spent, lost, or worn down over 55+ years of handling, making high-grade examples genuine condition rarities today.

 For San Francisco proofs, survival numbers vary by finish quality.
-Among the Deep Cameo proofs, approximately 1,247,218 examples are estimated to survive today.
-Survival data for standard proof and Cameo varieties has not been formally tracked.
+Among the Deep Cameo (DCAM) proofs, approximately 1,247,218 examples are estimated to survive today.
+Survival data for standard proof and Cameo varieties has not been formally tracked, though both categories were produced in large numbers from the same 2.9 million mintage.

 Also Read: Top 70+ Most Valuable Mercury Dimes Worth Money (Chart By Year)